 There has been considerable discussion about the variants of SOFR on these pages (and at the LSTA Conference last week in the Introduction to LIBOR Cessation and SOFR Operationalization panels).
 Specifically we’ve discussed the pros and cons of SOFR Compounded in Advance and Forward Looking Term SOFR

 SOFR tools are coming!
 On November 4th, the FRBNY released a request for public comment on an official “SOFR Compound Average” and a “SOFR Index”.
 Below, we describe these tools, their use cases and several questions from the consultation.
 The LSTA is considering responding.

-In observance of Columbus Day, the Loan Syndications and Trading Association (LSTA) recommends treating Monday, October 14, 2019 as a loan market holiday for purposes of calculating delayed compensation under the LSTA standard forms of trade confirmation.
+In observance of Veterans Day, the Loan Syndications and Trading Association (LSTA) recommends treating Monday, November 11, 2019 as a loan market holiday for purposes of calculating delayed compensation under the LSTA standard forms of trade confirmation.